 Here is a list of significant legislative changes for 2018.
 Select the tax type or topic to see more information and available resources pertaining to these important changes.
-Download or print the complete list of legislative changes.

 - The TCJA suspended personal exemptions at the federal level, but Vermont will maintain its own personal exemption of $4,150 for each individual taxpayer, their spouse, including deceased spouses if filing jointly, and qualifying dependents.
 Sec.
 H.1 (H.16) Act 11 (Spec.
 Sess.).